captionpoint/captionpoint-plays/TWO-TRAINS-RUNNING.md

 ---
 ## STERLING:
 You be surprised I got good understanding.
+---
 That's what Aunt Ester told me.
+---
+She looked at me and say,
+---
-She looked at me and say, "I like to work with people like you cause you got good understanding."
+"I like to work with people like you
+---
+cause you got good understanding."
+---
 She say that before I could say anything to her.
+---
 She just looked at me and said that.
+---
 Now why can't you do that?
 ---
 ## RISA:
 What you looking at my legs for anyway?
 ---
 ## STERLING:
 That's part of life, woman.
+---
 You don't think I'm not gonna look at them?
+---
 Even if you tried to make them ugly.
+---
 So you wanted to have ugly legs you got them.
+---
 Now what?
+---
-I done looked at your legs, your hips, your titties, and everything else.
+I done looked at your legs,
+---
+your hips, your, titties,
+---
+and everything else.
+---
 Now what?
+---
 I don't care if you got scars on your legs.
 ---
 ## RISA:
 That's why I did it.
+---
 To make them ugly.
 ---
 ## STERLING:
 You did a good job.
+---
 You and God both.
+---
 He made them pretty and you made them ugly.
+---
 You both got what you wanted.
+---
 Now why can't I get what I want?
 ---
 ## RISA:
 That's what the problem is.